turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/problems_solutions_algorithms.markdown

 A generalized process for solving technical problems:

 1. How will you know when the problem is solved?
+(Identify the big-picture goal)
 2. How do you want to use the software?
+(Indentify the "interface")
-3. What's the most trivial possible case?
+3. What's the (next-)most trivial possible case?
+(Indentify the next small-picture goal)
-4. What's the minimum-work case?
-5. What's the next-most-complex case?
-6. Sketch an algorithm (pseudocode)
+4. *How* do we achieve this goal?
+(Sketch an algorithm using pseudocode)
-7. Implement it
+5. Implement it (do programming)
-8. Is the whole problem solved?
-If not, return to 5.
+6. Is the whole problem (from step 1) solved?
+If not, return to 3.

-9. Anticipate edge cases
-10. Refactor
+### Exercise 1 -- Common Words

+With a pair, answer the questions from steps 1 through 4 for the following problem.
+When you get to steps 3 and 4, repeat them at least 3 times for increasing levels of complexity.

+**Problem:**

+I have a text document and want to know "What are the three most common words in the text?"

+*Extension*: Let's exclude the following: I, you, he, she, it, we, they, they, a, an.

-### Software Processes / Techniques
+### Software Processes / Techniques -- why do we care

+* Programming -- what makes it hard?
+(Translating ideas into code?
+Or coming up with ideas?)
+* **Perception** - A good programmer is someone who solves technical problems *easily*
+* **Reality** - A good programmer is someone equipped with the tools and processes to confront challenging problems and still emerge successful
+* Problem solving challenges: What to do vs. How to do it
+* "Dumping out the toolbox" - controlling nerves and pacing yourself
+* Software development techniques are designed to *manage* these difficulties
 * TDD
 * Pseudocode
 * Agile Development

-## Exercises
+## Remaining Exercises

 ### Small Groups - Algorithm Challenges

 We'll then break into small groups to work through this process for a few different problems.

-### Common Words

-I have a text document and want to know "What are the three most common words in the text?"

-*Extension*: Let's exclude the following: I, you, he, she, it, we, they, they, a, an.

 ### Odds & Evens